Garlic Butter Shrimp Skillet Quick and Tasty Meal

 Remove from heat and sprinkle fresh parsley over the top for garnish.

-- Presentation Tips: Serve the garlic butter shrimp in the skillet, garnished with extra parsley and lemon wedges alongside.
+Serve the garlic butter shrimp in the skillet, garnished with extra parsley and lemon wedges alongside.
 Pair with crusty bread to soak up the delicious sauce.